GlitchyZorua/RetroJBOT-Archive/README.md

 # Self-hosting

 It is highly recommended that you run RetroJBOT on a server running on a Windows 10.
+Windows 8/8.1 Might work, but untested

 Linux is not yet supported, maybe when I find a way, Linux will be supported
 # Licensing